galenwinsor/search/README.md

     Indexing will fill the three text files with the information needed to run queries.

-  QUERIER: To run querier, run the main method in Query object within the
+ - **Querier:** To run querier, run the main method in Query object within the QueryStencil file.
-    QueryStencil file.
 The arguments should be in the following order:
-    "--pagerank", followed by the absolute paths to titles.txt, docs.txt, and words.txt. "--pagerank" should only be included if you want the querier to consider the rank of the corpus pages.
+    `--pagerank`, followed by the absolute paths to titles.txt, docs.txt, and words.txt. `--pagerank` should only be included if you want the querier to consider the rank of the corpus pages.
 The query should result in up to 10 results, a list of pages in order of relevance to the query.

-OVERVIEW:
+## Overview
   Our program consists of two separate parts: the indexer and querier.
 The indexer is run before any queries, and extracts information from the corpus to make querying faster and more effective.

-  INDEXER: The indexer removes stop words and stems all remaining words to
-    ensure that only relevant terms are left over for the querier.
+  - **Indexer:** The indexer removes stop words and stems all remaining words to ensure that only relevant terms are left over for the querier.
 The indexer then writes to three text files: titles.txt, words.txt, and docs.txt.